 If I am to follow the spiritual principles of St. Ignatius, then I will walk through my days confident that God gives me the grace to behave as Christ would behave—to grow in wisdom, to make sacrifices, and to experience joy regardless of bleak or frightening circumstances.
 I can’t let myself off the hook, claiming that I’m just a sinful human.
 God does not see me this way.
 God sees me as an adopted child, already made new in Jesus and filled with the Holy Spirit, capable of spiritual depth and power, of daily compassion and courage.

-Challenge yourself to learn more about Ignatius and the spirituality he inspired through our eighth-annual 31 Days with St. Ignatius.
+Challenge yourself to learn more about Ignatius and the spirituality he inspired through our ninth-annual 31 Days with St. Ignatius.